The industrial heritage of Syros - Citimarks travel guide

 City of smokestacks

-Today, let’s take a good walk in the city of smokestacks; in this city where factory chimneys of the Greek Manchester stand in line, like minarets of life and work.
+Today, let’s take a leisurely stroll through the city of smokestacks, where the factory chimneys of the Greek Manchester stand in orderly succession, resembling minarets of life and labor.

-Walking beyond the coastal road […] our eyes will meet with amazement the grandiose factories of the steamship building company, splendid in the richness of the machines.
-In the various compartments, between buffers and cogwheels, under the thump of the iron machines, in the middle of thundering clunk sounds, engineers, workers and apprentices construct all the engines necessary to power a steamship; a bit further, in a quieter room, lathe operators and craftsmen construct all the recliners of a comfortable passenger steamship using noble mahogany wood; they also work on the sculpted cabin doors and other decorations.
-Outside, at the big dry dock, one can notice a colossal steamship, tall like a mountain and hard to walk up to, waiting to be cleaned before she resumes her journeys.
+Venturing beyond the coastal road […] our gaze is met with awe at the grandeur of the steamship building company’s factories, adorned with the opulence of machinery.
+Within various compartments, amidst the rhythmic thumping of iron machines and the thunderous clunks, engineers, workers, and apprentices diligently construct all the engines required to power a steamship.
+A bit farther, in a quieter chamber, lathe operators and craftsmen fashion the luxurious recliners of a passenger steamship using noble mahogany wood.
+They also skillfully craft sculpted cabin doors and other intricate decorations.
+Outside, at the expansive dry dock, a colossal steamship looms like a mountain, challenging to approach, patiently awaiting cleaning before resuming its journeys.

 rusty scrap from old factory machinery